 Diesel fuel is a petroleum product which is used worldwide as an energy source for a variety of products including, but not limited to, trucks, semi-trucks and commercial vehicles.
 Significantly, there are even personal pick-up trucks which are fueled by diesel petroleum.

-What do diesel fumes consist of?
+What do these fumes consist of?

-The diesel fumes are a noxious cocktail of substances.
+These fumes are a noxious cocktail of substances.
 These fumes include both carbon dioxide and monoxide, nitrogen oxides, sulfur, formaldehyde, benzene, and other volatile organic compounds.

-OSHA (the “Occupational Safety and Health Administration” of the U.S. Department of Labor) explains that the fumes from diesel “exhaust from diesel engines contains a mixture of gases and very small particles that can create a health hazard when not properly controlled.”
+OSHA (the “Occupational Safety and Health Administration” of the U.S. Department of Labor) explains that the fumes from this fuel “exhaust from diesel engines contains a mixture of gases and very small particles that can create a health hazard when not properly controlled.”
 The particles are called “Diesel Particulate Matter (DPM),” which OSHA describes as “a component of diesel exhaust (DE) that includes soot particles made up primarily of carbon, ash, metallic abrasion particles, sulfates and silicates.”
 (Source: OSHA, “HAZARD ALERT – Diesel Exhaust/Diesel Particulate Matter”)

 Similarly, the American Cancer Society explains that “[d]iesel exhaust is made up of . . . gases and soot (particles)”: